utkarshayachit/simplified-batch/README.md

 ### Using files

-The AzFinSim application can also analyze trades from files.
+Another mode supported by AzFinSim is to read/write trades from/to files.
+This is the only mode supported when `enableAzFinSimRedisCache=false`.
 The deployment is setup to use a storage account with blob storage to store the files.
 The storage account it automatically mounted on the compute nodes in the pool.
 The following command submits a job to generate/process trades to/from files.